HansSchouten/WebScan/README.md

 ## Installation

-Dependencies can be installed by running `setup.sh`.
+Dependencies can be installed by running `py setup.py`.

 ## Usage